 Do not exaggerate or embellish your case at a hearing in front of a Rhode Island Family Court Justice or Magistrate.
 Credibility and Perception is of the utmost importance in Providence Family Court.
 If the judge does not perceive you as credible concerning certain allegations or representations, she may not perceive you as credible about everything in your divorce, visitation or RI custody case.

-Perception is reality in Family Court
+Perception is reality

-- Exaggeration and speaking in black and white is also a major problem.
-Family court is often not black and white and is all about shades of gray.
-Remember PERCEPTION IS REALITY in RI family Court.
-The Kent County Family court magistrate or justice does not know you, your ex-spouse or ex-boyfriend or anything about the Family Court case until he hears the matter in Court.
-How the judge perceives you in the few moments of your custodial hearing will be a reality not a perception.
+Exaggeration and speaking in ‘black and white terms’ are major problem in Providence Family Court.
+Family court is usually not black and white.
+It is all about shades of gray.
+Remember PERCEPTION IS REALITY in RI Family Court.
+The Kent County Family Court Magistrate or Justice does not know you.
+The Judge does not know your ex-spouse or ex-boyfriend or anything about the Family Court case until he hears the matter in Court.
+How the judge perceives you during the few moments of your custodial hearing will be a reality not a perception.

 Restraining orders not for leverage

-- “Rhode Island Family Court Constables and Sheriffs, unfortunately, devote too many resources to unwarranted and unjustified temporary protection from abuse complaints.
+“Rhode Island Family Court Constables and Sheriffs, unfortunately, devote too many resources to unwarranted and unjustified temporary protection from abuse complaints.
 The police also devote too many resources enforcing unjust temporary protection from abuse orders.
 These unjustified restraining orders clog the system and actually hurt legitimate victims” Denying some Rest.
 Orders & Sanctions best way to help Domestic Violence Victims

 Paternity in Rhode Island